joefarrington/EDcrowding/flow-mapping/README.md

+# About this folder

+This is a series of files to extract data from Star and analyse patient moves between locations.
+The focus is on moves within ED.

-# Order to fun files in
+## Order to run files in

-1. get-ED-data-from-Star
+### 1. get-ED-data-from-Star

 output
 - bed_moves
 - ED_csn_summ
 - ED_bed_moves

-2. create-edge-list.R
+### 2. create-edge-list.R

 input
 - ED_csn_summ